-In 1855 the ‘National School’ establishment, later to become St Andrew’s school, was erected on the Esplanade at the expense of George Reed, who gave a site described as a sand warren, on the sea front at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
+In 1855 the ‘National School’ establishment, later to become St Andrew’s school, was erected on the Esplanade at the expense of leading Burnham developer George Reed who gave a site described as a sand warren, on the sea front at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
 The school was opened in 1857.
 Due to its exposed position the school incurred gale damage and initially the only heating was from coal fire which smoked badly in a west wind.

-George Reed was also responsible for the erection of the two fine terraces at the north end of the North Esplanade which are named after his daughter Catherine and Granddaughter Julia.
+George Reed was also responsible for the erection of the two fine terraces at the north end of the North Esplanade which are named after his daughter Catherine and Granddaughter Juliana (Julia).
 Prior to this time there was only a large area of sand dunes and warren extending southward from the Poplar road area to the church.

 The picture above was taken in the 1960’s